-The only in-year reporting that is required is in regard to company cars.
+The only in-year reporting required is with respect to company cars.
 Payroll software will handle the reporting requirements, and it is necessary to report when a car is provided, when there is a change of car or if a car is no longer provided.
 Reporting is on a quarterly basis.